tanmaybangale/delegator/README.md

 # delegator
-assign task to others and see what task report on dashboard. no log on required , uses windows logon *Works with Internet Explorer Only* features
+assign task to others and see track it at one place. no log on required , uses windows logon

+# Works with Internet Explorer Only

+# features
-1.track status of task assigned
+* track status of task assigned
-2.search and filter fields easily
+* search and filter fields easily
-3. saves time as no login is required
+* saves time as no login is required
+* simple yet elegant feel